NERVOUS SYSTEM REGULATION

 - During the session, you will lie on a massage table in loose or comfortable fitting clothing.

-- As appropriate, I will use light touch on your feet, shoulders, viscera, and head to help track your body sensations.
+- As appropriate, I will use light touch on your feet, shoulders, torso, and head to help track your body sensations.

 - You will be asked to observe and notice what is happening in your body during the session and how they may be linked to thoughts or emotions that arise for you.